 The 1st International Seminar on the Foundations of Speech (SEFOS) will be the first event dedicated to the energetic mechanisms, states, and patterns of communication as well as to the multifaceted coloring and communicative functions of the voice.
 SEFOS aims to bring together researchers from different disciplines, such as phonetics, phonology, psychology, medicine, acoustics, speech technology, and computer linguistics.

-"Our voice: A multifaceted finely-tuned instrument for any occasion and culture"
+Voice: A multifaceted finely-tuned instrument for any occasion and culture

 Call for papers